London–Aylesbury line: Rationalisation from 1960s onwards

 The mainline services north of Aylesbury (via Woodford Halse, Rugby and Loughborough to Nottingham Victoria and beyond) were withdrawn in 1966 as the Great Central Main Line was seen by Dr Beeching as a duplicate of the Midland Main Line.
 Now only freight services to Calvert and on certain Bank Holidays special passenger train service runs to and from Quainton Road.
 The track remains in situ from Calvert west to Bicester Village and the line to Bletchley is being reconstructed for future reopening as part of East West Rail.

 InterCity 125 trains were used on the line, albeit rarely, during the 1980s.
 Also in the 1980s, there were passenger specials north to Milton Keynes from Marylebone via Aylesbury and High Wycombe, which picked up passengers at Quainton Road and the disused Winslow railway station.

+Up until 1993, trains heading for Aylesbury stopped at Moor Park.
+However, due to low passenger demand and complications with the London fares zone, the service was scrapped and trains went directly through to Rickmansworth.

 On 14 December 2008, Chiltern Railways opened a new station, Aylesbury Vale Parkway.
 This station is situated two miles NW of Aylesbury station.